gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 &lt;/module&gt;
 </pre>

-<h2 id="DevGuideInheritingModules">How do I know which GWT modules I need to inherit?</h2>
+## How do I know which GWT modules I need to inherit?<a id="DevGuideInheritingModules"></a>

-<p>GWT libraries are organized into modules.
+GWT libraries are organized into modules.
 The standard modules contain big pieces of functionality designed to work independently of each other.
-By selecting only the modules
-you need for your project (for example the JSON module rather than the XML module), you minimize complexity and reduce compilation time.</p>
+By selecting only the modules you need for your project (for example the JSON module rather than the XML module), you minimize complexity and reduce compilation time.

-<p>Generally, you want to inherit at least the User module.
+Generally, you want to inherit at least the User module.
 The User module contains all the core GWT functionality, including the EntryPoint class.
-The User module also contains
-reusable UI components (widgets and panels) and support for the History feature, Internationalization, DOM programming, and more.</p>
+The User module also contains reusable UI components (widgets and panels) and support for the History feature, Internationalization, DOM programming, and more.

-<h3>Standard Modules GWT 1.5</h3>
+### Standard Modules GWT 1.5

 <table>
 <tr>